telerik/blazor-docs/components/grid/filtering.md

 The grid will render a button in the column header that you click to get a popup with filtering options.
 The popup lets you choose filter operator, filter criteria, to apply and clear the filter.

-A key difference in the behavior is that the filter is now applied only upon a button click, not upon input change.
+A key difference in the behavior from the [filter row](#filter-row) is that the filter is now applied only upon a button click, not upon input change.
 This may improve performance if you use [manual CRUD operations]({%slug components/grid/manual-operations%}) by reducing the number of requests.

 >caption Filter Menu in Telerik Grid